 In some situations, content cleaning isn't a task you should handle alone.
-Category 3 flooding, which occurs following a sewer backup, toilet overflow or large storm to brings river water into your home, can be dangerous.
+Category 3 flooding, which occurs following a sewer backup, toilet overflow, or large storm to bring river water into your home, can be dangerous.
 This is known as black water.
 It contains hazardous materials, including human waste.
 Only a trained and competent expert should get near the water and touch any contaminated materials.

 If you require content cleaning following water damage in your home, don't hesitate to call the pros.
 You can have confidence that these crews can restore many of your belongings.